efabless/caravel_mpw-one/openlane/README.md

 - [Here](https://github.com/efabless/openlane/blob/master/doc/advanced_readme.md) you can learn how to write an interactive script.
 - [Here](https://github.com/efabless/openlane/blob/master/doc/OpenLANE_commands.md) you can find a full documentation for all OpenLANE commands.
 - [This documentation](https://github.com/efabless/openlane/blob/master/regression_results/README.md) describes how to use the exploration script to achieve an LVS/DRC clean design.
+- [This documentation](https://github.com/efabless/openlane/blob/develop/doc/hardening_macros.md) walks you through hardening a macro and all the decisions you should make.
+However, this is still on the develop branch of openlane and so may contain configuration references that are yet to come to master.
+For example, `FP_CONTEXT_DEF` and `FP_CONTEXT_DEF`.